 - Checking the Expires or max-age header Some HTTP objects contain Expires headers or max-age headers that define how long the object can be cached.
-Comparing the current time with the expiration time tells the proxy whether or not the object is fresh. - ◆ Checking the Last-Modified / Date headers freshness_limit = (date - last_modified) 0.10 where date is the date in the object's server response header, and last_modified is the date in the Last-Modified header.
+Comparing the current time with the expiration time tells the proxy whether or not the object is fresh. - ◆ Checking the Last-Modified / Date headers where date is the date in the object's server response header, and last_modified is the date in the Last-Modified header.
 If there is no Last-Modified header, the proxy uses the date that the object was written to cache.
 You can increase or reduce the value 0.10 (10 percent).
-See Modifying the aging factor for freshness computations, page 19.
+See Modifying the aging factor for freshness computations, page 21.